Q. Why would a student take an online course through Sterling Academy?

 Q. Do students need a computer at home?

 A. Sterling Academy highly recommends that students have continuous access to a computer with reliable Internet access, preferably in the home.
 If students don't have a computer with reliable Internet access at home, they can use computers at the public library, internet cafes and community centers, but keep in mind that access will be needed 25-30 hours per week.
+Also, some public computers may have browser settings that prevent access to curriculum.
 Students will also need to have a webcam or webcam access in order to participate in oral quizzes.
 Here is a list of technology requirements for our school.

 Q. What about assignments, quizzes and tests?

 A. Sterling Academy courses all have assignments that students complete within the course, completely online.
 Courses have vocabulary practice, writing assignments, quizzes, unit tests, and mid-term and final comprehensive exams.
 In addition, math and science courses have online labs.
-Some courses, such as Digital Arts, are more project-based.
+Some courses, such as digital arts courses, are more project-based.

 Q. How many Sterling Academy courses can students take at one time?